Screw dislocations in the X-cube fracton model: Summary

 In this paper, we study the effect of screw dislocations in the X-cube model and show how they reveal nontrivial features in the underlying fracton order.
 In particular, we find that inserting a screw dislocation can result in a change in ground state degeneracy by a constant factor.
 Table~\ref{table:results} summarizes the different cases.

 The degeneracy change can result from two effects: (1) the winding of planon quasi-particles around the screw dislocation; and (2) the tunneling of fractonic quasi-particles along the screw dislocation (where they gain mobility).
-Both effects take place only when the boundary condition at the defect matches with the outside boundary, and the latter effect has an even/odd dependence on the length of the defect line.
+These effects change the degeneracy only when the boundary condition at the defect matches with the outside boundary, and the latter effect has an even/odd dependence on the length of the defect line.
 We expect similar physics to apply more generally to other foliated fracton models.

+Although we considered many kinds of line defects, it would be very interesting to obtain a more general and systematic understanding of these defects in fracton models.

+It is also interesting to note that if we were to consider a screw defect with a large radius $R \gg 1$, then the logical operator in \figref{fig:tunnelinglineon} would become a surface operator with $O(R L_z)$ support.
+Therefore, it should have a more robust quantum memory than the logical operators of the X-cube model without screw defects.
+However, it is conjugate to a string logical operator, which makes this pair of string and membrane logical operators similar (in dimensionality) to those of 3D toric code.

 Our calculation makes use of both the foliation structure of the X-cube model and its coupled layer structure.
 In particular, we decouple 2D toric code foliation layers from the X-cube model until a minimal structure is reached, which can be interpreted as the result of coupling a small number of foliation layers together along the intersection line.
 The GSD of the foliation layers and the minimal structure can each be easily determined.
 The total GSD is then obtained as their product.
 More broadly, we know that some type I fracton models have a coupled layer structure \cite{MaLayer,VijayLayer,CageNet,QiHigherForm}, and some have a foliation structure.
 To what extent these two are related to each other is an interesting open problem.
 Beyond type I models, twisted boundary condition and translation defects can also lead to nontrivial effects\cite{Dua2019a}.
 How to interpret these effects is an interesting open question.